vmware/differential-datalog/README.md

 ### Installing DDlog from a binary release

-To install a precompiled version of DDlog, download the [latest binary release](https://github.com/vmware/differential-datalog/releases), extract it from archive and add `ddlog/bin` to your `$PATH`.
+To install a precompiled version of DDlog, download the [latest binary release](https://github.com/vmware/differential-datalog/releases), extract it from archive, add `ddlog/bin` to your `$PATH`, and set `$DDLOG_HOME` to point to the `ddlog` directory.
 You will also need to install the Rust toolchain (see instructions below).

 You are now ready to [start coding in DDlog](doc/tutorial/tutorial.md).